 2. Starting Your Recording

-To begin your recording, fire up your game and then press CTRL+Tab to bring up your XSplit Gamecaster overlay.
+To begin recording your gameplay, start up your game and then press ‘CTRL+Tab’ to launch the XSplit Gamecaster overlay.

 Click on Record to start recording.
 You’ll see a small notification on the upper left side of your screen to let you know you’re recording.